 Other Landlord Responsibilities

-As a landlord, you will also be expected to:
+As a landlord, you're also expected to:

-• Make the property safe for tenants
+• Ensure the property is safe for tenants

 • Maintain heating and water systems

-• Ensure furniture meets fire safety regulations
+• Ensure all provided furniture meets fire safety regulations

-Buy to Let Tips and Advice
+Buy to Let Advice and Tips

-• While you can rent out any property, newer properties tend to let quicker and require less maintenance from you
+• Choose a modern property - while you can rent out any property, newer properties tend to let faster and require less maintenance

 Get in touch with our experts